-There’s also the branding used by early web browsers, like Netscape, which relied on Columbus era nautical iconography to convey an experience of “exploring” the web:
+There’s also the branding used by early web browsers, like Netscape, which relied on Columbus era nautical iconography to convey an experience of “exploring” or “discovering” the web:

 Or, if you are looking for something just a little more explicit, watch this 1991 documentary from BBC Horizon.
 Here’s a screen grab of the title card:

 These founding metaphors are at odds with the narratives of empowerment that DH so often trades in and, as (settler) DH scholars, we need to be ready and willing to unpack and deconstruct them.